rafaelSoaresAlmeida/flap-bird-angular-phaser/README.md

 # FlapBirdPhaser

-This a project that I have get the typescript code about Flap Bird in Internet to study, I don't remember where and I have just adapt this code to run in Angular project.
+This a project that I have get the typescript code about Flap Bird in Internet to study, I don't remember where I have get this code and I have just adapt this code to run in Angular project.
 Just that.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.4.